-LEADERSHIP
+LEADERSHIP:

-- Adheres to and applies the CAPMC mission, values, standards, policies, and procedures. - Attends mandatory new employee orientation/mentor activities. - Attends trainings, workshops, and classes to keep abreast of client engagement theories and practices. - Engages and encourages personal and professional development. - Ensures services are provided to all clients in a manner consistent with CAPMC mission, standards, values, and grant requirements. - Identifies and resolves concerns and issues. - Interacts with clients and their families in a culturally and socially sensitive way. - Keeps apprised of developments and trends in the program's operation and be attentive to the changing or growing needs of the community. - Keeps informed of current theories and practices in the field. - Keeps informed of program terms, conditions, and eligibility changes. - Maintains and ensures that staff and volunteers maintain the confidentiality of staff, parent, child, client, community, and agency information included in files, conversations, meetings, correspondence, or any other source.
+- Adheres to and applies the CAPMC mission, values, standards, policies and procedures. - Attends mandatory new employee orientation/ mentor activities. - Attends trainings, workshops, and classes to keep abreast of client engagement theories and practices. - Engages and encourages personal and professional development. - Ensures services are provided to all clients in a manner consistent with CAPMC mission, standards, values and grant requirements. - Identifies and resolves concerns and issues.

-- Makes recommendations for replacement, purchase, or repair of equipment. - Models' professionalism for parents, children, clients, community, co-workers, and volunteers. - Prepares and actively participates in staff meetings and committees. - Promotes a team environment and teamwork. - Reports and assists in reporting suspected child abuse in accordance with CAPMC child abuse reporting procedures. - Represents CAPMC in the community in a professional and competent manner. - Responsible for setting priorities and meeting deadlines. - Shares information and knowledge with appropriate staff members. - Works as a team member to support the functions and operations of the Department and the Agency.
+- Interacts with clients and their families in a culturally and socially sensitive way. - Keeps apprised of developments and trends in the program's operation and be attentive to the changing or growing needs of the community. - Keeps informed of current theories and practices in the field. - Keeps informed of program terms, conditions, and eligibility changes. - Maintains and ensures that staff and volunteers maintain the confidentiality of staff, parent, child, client, community, and agency information included in files, conversations, meetings, correspondence, or any other source. - Makes recommendations for replacement, purchase, or repair of equipment. - Models professionalism for parents, children, clients, community, co-workers, and volunteers. - Prepares and actively participates in staff meetings and committees. - Promotes a team environment and works as a team member to support the functions and operations of the department and the agency. - Reports and assists in reporting suspected child abuse in accordance with CAPMC child abuse reporting procedures. - Represents CAPMC in the community in a professional and competent manner. - Responsible for setting priorities and meeting deadlines. - Shares information and knowledge with appropriate staff members. - Works as a team member to support the functions and operations of the Department and the Agency.

-PROGRAM DUTIES
+PROGRAM DUTIES: